San Francisco cable cars are a national historic landmark, part of the worlds largest manually operated system.

 How much are tickets?

 - Single rides are cash only and purchased onboard.
-Ticket prices.
+Check ticket prices.

 - Unlimited rides for 1, 3 or 7 days are purchased at kiosks.
-Ticket prices.
+Check ticket prices.

 Visit the free San Francisco Cable Car Museum